 “Being enclosed, the Crawler also allows us to work through heavy rain and snow,” notes Joe.
 “Standard drill crews would have to stand down for safety reasons in such weather.”

 On some occasions the sheer size of the Crawler makes it less than ideal for a jobsite.
-In such cases, MATECO turns to its other Geoprobe equipment to complete a drilling project.
+In such cases, MATECO turns to its other Geoprobe drilling equipment to complete a project.

-Joe states “There are few drilling companies in the Midwest region with the ability to push MIHPT and CPT.
+Joe states “There are few drilling companies in the Midwest region with the ability to push MIHPT and CPT drilling.
 The list of companies that have the MIHPT equipment and training is a fairly short list throughout the United States,” Joe claims.
 “CPT is a little more common, but still fairly scarce.”